PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 1. Open citation in Mendeley
 2. Locate citation in BETYdb
-    -   Select ’use’
+    -   Select `Use`
-    -   Select ’show’
+    -   Select `Show`
     -   Check that author, year, title, journal, volume, and page information is correct
-    -   Check that links to URL and PDF are correct, using doi if available
+    -   Check that links to URL and PDF are correct, using DOI if available
     -   If any information is incorrect, click ’edit’ to correct
 3. Check that site(s) at bottom of citation record match site(s) in